Skip to main content

 Annual Leave

-Employees are entitled to paid sick leave of 15 days
+Employees are generally entitled to paid sick leave by the employer for the first 15 days of absence, after which social security rules may apply.

 Sick Leave

-Employees are entitled to 6 months of paid maternity leave and 5 days of paid paternity leave as applicable
+Employees are entitled to 120 days of paid maternity leave and 5 days of paid paternity leave as a statutory minimum, with possible extensions in qualifying cases.

 Maternity & Paternity Leave

-Employees must be provided with at least 90 days notice of termination of employment
+Employees must generally be provided with at least 30 days notice of termination, which may increase by 3 days per year of service up to a maximum of 90 days.

 Employee Termination

-The 13th month salary is a mandatory payment made to employees at the end of the year.
+The 13th month salary is a mandatory annual payment made to employees.

 13th month salary